-If stand-alone operation of the SBS-3 is required, the radio settings can be saved in the SBS-3's non-volatile memory using the Internal Radio tab of the Non-volatile Memory Settings menu option in BaseStation.
+If stand-alone operation of an SBS-3 is required, the radio settings can be saved in the SBS-3's non-volatile memory using the Built-In Radio tab of the Non-volatile Memory Settings menu option in BaseStation.
 The SBS-3 radio will then be initialised on power-up without the need to run BaseStation.